-And speaking from experience, this mug keeps coffee hot for many hours.
+And speaking from experience, this mug keeps coffee at the exact temperature you want (hot or old) for hours.
 It definitely rivals Yeti, and in my opinion, is much cooler.

 The Ember mug is the perfect gift for the slow coffee drinkers out there.
 Personally, I drink my coffee far too quickly, so it's not an issue for me.
 But for someone who likes to savor their coffee, they may find that they have to reheat the coffee once or twice before finishing.
 This mug sits on a coaster that keeps the coffee at the perfect temperature for as long as you need, and the best part is that the coaster is not hot to the touch!

 Ember also sells a travel version, so if you have a long commute in the car, you can keep your coffee hot the entire time.

 I mentioned Grounds & Hounds coffee, but their mugs deserve a very special shoutout, too.
 They have a TON of amazing mugs, glasses, and more for any dog lovers out there.
 Frankly, it's impossible for me to choose just one mug, and I own several from 'em.